 Q: Is there a way to manually zero DigiAlti?

 A: You can use the reset button to manually zero the altimeter.
 This will not affect presets.

 Q: I saw the FDS logo flash on ascent to altitude.
 Is this normal?

 A: Yes, it is normal if the aircraft has gone into descent (for example letting jumpers out, which is typical) for the altimeter to briefly go into descent mode.
 When the aircraft begins to ascend again, the logo is flashed as an indication that it has entered ascent mode again.

 Q: I'm a wingsuiter.
 What are your recommendations for mounting the altimeter and setting it?

 A: FDS recommends the use of a wedge mount and a DigiPouch, available from ChutingStar.
 For wingsuiting, we recommend lowering the freefall threshold under "Main" settings from 80 mph to something like 30 mph, depending on the size of one's suit and weight.
 It can also be a good idea to "Disable Freefall Alerts Below" something like 2000 feet, so that no freefall alerts are triggered on the LightBar below this; this ensures that one only sees canopy alerts and alarms below this altitude.
 This will also give one a more accurate assessment of freefall time in one's logbook.

 Q: The LEDs on my DigiAlti stopped working.
 What could be the problem?

-A: Contact FDS for support on this issue.
-It could be a hardware problem.
-The first thing to try is to reset the altimeter by clicking the reset button between the two white buttons with a paperclip.
-If the issue persists, please contact FDS.
+A: The first thing to try is to reset the altimeter by clicking the reset button between the two white buttons with a paperclip.
+If the issue persists, please contact FDS for additional support.

 Q: I'm a swooper.
 What are your recommendations for setting DigiAlti?